(Personal Capital is now Empower)

-JS: Personal Capital is for anyone who wants to get clarity into their financial lives and gain confidence in their financial futures.
+JS: Empower is for anyone who wants to get clarity into their financial lives and gain confidence in their financial futures.
 Our tools are particularly helpful for those with complex financial lives who have multiple accounts across different financial institutions.
 It can be impossible to get a holistic view of their finances, so we built our dashboard so they could see all their money in one place and more effectively create a financial plan for their family’s future.

 We can also help anyone save for their short-term goals with our cash management solution.
 And for those with more than one hundred thousand dollars to invest, we have insight-driven wealth management services and advisors to help clients create personalized financial plans.

 MU30: Is there something that you think our readers may not know about Empower that you’d like to share?

 JS: Based on some of our own research, I think readers might not know that we’re a fiduciary, or really what the power of that word is.
 As fiduciaries, we are bound to act in our clients’ best interests.
 There are financial companies out there that are both advisors AND brokers, and that can make it really confusing to know who you’re talking to, how exactly they’re making money, and whether you can trust the advice you’re getting.

 At Empower, we charge a flat fee, and our advisors don’t make money on trades they make or funds they recommend.
 As a fiduciary, you can trust that our advisors are focused on securing your financial future, not their own.

 MU30: What is one thing that sets Empower apart and what is one thing that Empower needs to fix?